Maryland Terrapins men's basketball: Virginia

 Thanks to the proximity of these two long-time ACC members, and their status as Tobacco Road outsiders, Maryland and Virginia have a long-standing rivalry that spans many decades.
 Traditionally, these two schools would meet in the last game of the season, and they both acted as spoilers to the other as they sought conference championships and NCAA tournament appearances.
 This rivalry has been dormant in recent years however, thanks to Maryland's move to the Big Ten Conference, though they did match up in the 2014 ACC-Big Ten Challenge, a 76–65 win for the Cavaliers in College Park, Maryland.
+On November 28, 2018, the rivalry was again renewed for the ACC-Big Ten Challenge, with Virginia winning by a score of 76–71.

+Beginning in the 2025-2026 season, Virginia and Maryland will meet yearly as part of a court-game series, renewing the Terps' oldest and most-played rivalry game.
 The Terrapins lead the all-time series 107–76.

-On November 28, 2018, the rivalry was again renewed for the ACC-Big Ten Challenge, with Virginia winning by a score of 76–71.

 North Carolina

 The Maryland-North Carolina rivalry peaked in the late 1970s and early 1980s when both programs were fixtures in the AP poll and legendary coaches Lefty Driesell of Maryland and Dean Smith of the Tar Heels patrolled the sidelines.
 Although the rivalry cooled towards the end of the Terps ACC era, it still produced some memorable moments.
 The schools reunited for an ACC-Big Ten Challenge matchup in 2015, with the Tar Heels winning the top ten battle 89–82.
 In 2017 the rivalry was renewed off the court, as part of the wider University of North Carolina academic-athletic scandal.
 Maryland president Wallace Loh stated that he believed UNC basketball should receive the Death Penalty as punishment.
 In response UNC coach Roy Williams called Loh a "double idiot".